BrianBlum89/osTicket-Post-Installation-Configuration/README.md

 </p>
 <p>
 Now we will configure our SLAs.
-SLAs basically outline a certain amount of time in which help desk is expected to take to respond/resolve depending on severity of the issue it could be anywhere from 1 hour to 24 hours for  a specific ticket.
+SLAs basically outline a certain amount of time in which help desk is expected to take to respond/resolve the ticket.
+Depending on severity of the issue it could be anywhere from 1 hour to 24 hours for  a specific ticket.
 SLA Plans are created by going to Admin Panel this is the orange lettering up in the upper right hand corner of the screen again.
 From there you will click ->Manage->SLA->Add New SLA Plan.
 Each SLA has a schedule and within that schedule there is a grace period.
 </p>
 <br />